ewallace21/ewallace21.github.io/_pages/about.md

   - /about.html
 ---

-Senior Computer Engineering student at Virginia Tech, with minors in Mathematics and Popular Culture, seeking internship or research position.
-Interest in accessibility, hardware development, and computer architecture.
+Senior Computer Engineering student at Virginia Tech, with minors in Mathematics and Popular Culture, seeking engineering position in themed entertainment.
+Interest in accessibility, controls, and themed interactive entertainment technology.